 CalFresh Active Caseload

 CalFresh is a federally mandated, state-supervised, and county-operated program that issues monthly electronic benefits to assist qualified households and individuals in purchasing food.
-This benefit is called Supplemental Nutrition Assistance Program (SNAP) at the federal level and CalFresh in California.
+This benefit is called "Supplemental Nutrition Assistance Program" (SNAP) at the federal level and "CalFresh" in California.
 It is designed to improve the health and well-being of children and low-income households by providing access to a nutritious diet and hence is an important safety net service for vulnerable San Francisco residents.

 In 2014, the Affordable Care Act (ACA) expanded eligibility for Medi-Cal health coverage to low-income single adults who were not previously eligible.
 Many newly eligible individuals also qualify for CalFresh, creating new opportunities for HSA to co-enroll clients across the two programs.

 How Performance is Measured

-The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.
+The number displayed on the scorecard page represents a fiscal year average of CalFresh active cases shown in the chart above.

 - Find recipes and nutrition education resources at EatFresh.org.

 - The California Department of Social Services (CDSS) reports additional data about CalFresh, including participation rates and new applications for each California county.
 Open the department's interactive dashboard to learn more.